 Moreover, how do you carry on producing a travel blog, when you are just at the start of your journey and travel is impossible?
 How do you share your travel stories when you can hardly travel to the store across the street?

 Yet, when I started my travel blog and the pandemic came – I didn’t give up.
 I believed I found my calling and was not prepared to give it up.

 When times are testing – it’s when we know how much we really want something.
 When you don’t have what you like, you like what you have.
 When you can’t change your reality you need to learn to accept it and grow in this space.

 Hence I continued with my venture.
 I probably would never write so many articles and guides about Malta if it wasn’t for travel restrictions.
 This also made me really go out there and explore the island and appreciate the country I live in.

 But what’s more, I learnt that I wanted to share more than just my travel stories, tips and guides.
 I wanted to share more of me.
 I had all the time in the world to take another journey – this within me.
 I was hoping that maybe my journey would be an inspiration to those of you who are hesitant in taking your own first step.

 And in this, I went against all the ‘official advice’

 I came to the realisation that this is my niche.
 Pati.
-The dreamer, the explorer, restless soul and seeker of truth.
+The dreamer, the explorer, the restless soul and the seeker of truth.
 And if this doesn’t ‘sell’ – so be it!